Zag-Research/Zag-Smalltalk/Documentation/Encoding-Zag.md

 1. `ThunkReturnLocal`: This and the following 4 classes encode thunks that do non-local returns of a value.
 When encoded as an immediate, the address of the `Context` is in the high 48 bits.
 This class returns a value from the `Context` (a local, parameter, or the `self` object).
 The local index is encoded in the extra field which, in the immediate form limits it to 256 values.
 2. `ThunkReturnInstance`: This encodes a non-local return of an instance variable.
 The variable index is encoded in the extra field.
 The `self` field of the `Context` is the referenced object.
 3. `ThunkReturnObject`: This encodes a non-local return of an object.
 In the immediate version, this is an 8-bit signed integer, encoded in the extra field.
 4. `ThunkReturnImmediate`: This encodes a non-local return of an immediate value (`nil`, `false`, or `true`).
-Simply returns the extra field, so 0 is `nil`, `01101001` is `true`, etc. This is never used for in-memory objects as it is subsumed by `ThunkReturnObject`.
+Simply returns the extra field, so 0 is `nil`, `01101001` is `true`, etc.  This is never used for in-memory closures as it is subsumed by `ThunkReturnObject`.
+If the extra field anded with 2 is not zero, this becomes a continuation - a 1-parameter block that returns its parameter via a non-local return to the original caller of the defining method.
-5. `ThunkLocal`: This evaluates to the value of a local variable in the `Context` referred to in the high 48 bits.
+5. `ThunkLocal`: This evaluates to the value of a local variable in the `ContextData` referred to in the high 48 bits.
 The variable index is encoded in the extra field.
-6. `BlockAssignLocal`: This takes 1 parameter and assigns the value to a local variable in the `Context`.
+6. `BlockAssignLocal`: This takes 1 parameter and assigns the value to a local variable in the `ContextData`.
 That value is also the result.
 The local index is encoded in the extra field.
 If the local variable number is 0, no assignment is done, and it simply does a non-local return of the parameter - i.e. this is a continuation.
 7. `ThunkInstance`: This evaluates to the value of an instance variable of the object referred to in the high 48 bits.
 The variable index is encoded in the extra field.
 8. `BlockAssignInstance`: This takes 1 parameter and assigns the value to an instance variable of the object referred to in the high 48 bits.
 That value is also the result.
 The variable index is encoded in the extra field.
 9. `ThunkHeap`: This encodes a thunk (a `BlockClosure` that takes no parameters) that evaluates to a heap object.
 The address of the heap object is in the high 48 bits.
 The extra field is ignored.